2000x500

 What is a funeral plan?

 A funeral plan is a prearranged package that covers the costs associated with a funeral.
-Funeral plans encompass essential services such as the cremation fees, tranportation, and administrative costs.
+Funeral plans encompass essential services such as the cremation fees, transportation, and administrative costs.

 One advantage of a funeral plan is the ability to lock in today's prices for future services, protecting against inflation and rising funeral costs.
-While prearranging a funeral can also alleviate emotional stress for loved ones at the time of need.
+Funeral planning can also alleviate emotional stress for loved ones at the time of need.

 Unlike life insurance, which provides a lump sum payment upon the policyholder's death, a funeral plan directly addresses funeral expenses.
 While life insurance offers flexibility in how beneficiaries can use the payout, funeral plans are specifically tailored to cover funeral-related costs, ensuring that financial burdens are minimised during a difficult time.